nopomi/foundit/README.md

 # foundit
-Webapp for comparing and finding higher education programmes in Finland.
+Web application for comparing and finding higher education programmes in Finland.